Claim Council Tax Reduction

 How to apply

-To apply for Council Tax reduction, you need to complete the Benefits application form, and return your form along with the original supporting documentation.
-For second adult rebate, please complete this form.
+Alternatively, you can complete the Benefits application form, and return your form along with the original supporting documentation.

 We will need to see original documents, not photocopies to process your application.
 If your original documents are posted to us or left at our offices, they will be posted back to you.
 If you post or leave original documents, you do this at your own risk.